-The City's 2001 appraisal roll was prepared and certified by the Tarrant County Appraisal District's Chief Appraiser and Appraisal Review Board.
+The City's 2002 appraisal roll was prepared and certified by the Tarrant Appraisal District's Chief Appraiser and Appraisal Review Board.
 Such appraisal rolls are used by the City in establishing its tax rate.
 The City Council is responsible for setting the rate, levying and collecting the taxes.
-All taxable property in the City is presently valued on the City's tax roll at 100 percent of its estimated market value as of January 1, 2001.
-The rate of taxation was determined and set by the Council based upon the January 1, 2001 valuation.
-Taxes are due October 1 of the subject year and become delinquent after January 31 of the following year.
-No discounts for early payment or early partial payment are offered.
+All taxable property in the City is presently valued on the City's tax roll at 100 percent of its estimated market value as of January 1, 2002.
+The rate of taxation was determined and set by the Council based upon the January 1, 2002 valuation.
+Taxes are due October 1 of the subject year and become delinquent after January 31 of the following year, except for a split payment option.
+Under the split payment option, adopted by the City beginning with the 2002 tax year, taxpayers can make one-half payment prior to December 1, and the final one-half payment prior to July 1 of the following year without penalty or interest.
+Beginning October 1, 2002 ad valorem taxes for the City will be collected by the Tarrant County Tax Assessor-Collector.